 Find out if you live or work in the VLAWMO watershed through our interactive web map.

 The VLAWMO Landscape grant programs have been renewed for 2023, which include the Soil Health, Landscape Level 1, and Landscape Level 2 programs.
 If you would like to apply for a grant, please contact staff in the application section below to schedule a site visit at your property.

 Site visits must be scheduled prior to submitting an application for any of the grant programs.
 Applications will be accepted until grant funding is depleted on a first come, first served basis.
 Please refer to the grant guidance documents provided, and consult with staff for application assistance.

 Click here for resources and support on building and maintaining your project.

 Find examples of successful projects below or check out our neighborhood spotlight articles for more details and the stories behind the projects.

-If you have an applicable project that you believe may qualify for Landscape Level 1 grant funding, please contact Tyler Thompson (contact information below) to schedule a site visit on your property and to discuss your project.
-It is recommended that grant applications are not submitted before meeting and discussing with staff.
+If you have a project that may qualify for Landscape Level 1 grant funding, please contact Lauren Sampedro (contact information below) to schedule a site visit on your property to discuss your project.
+It is requested that grant applications are not submitted before meeting and discussing with staff.

 800 County Road E East